iterative/dvc.org/content/docs/user-guide/experiment-management.md

 [plots](/doc/command-reference/plots)) let you define, visualize, and compare meaningful measures for the experimental results.

+> 👨‍💻 See [Get Started: Experiments](/doc/start/experiments) for a hands-on
+> introduction to DVC experiments.

 ## Experiments

 ⚠️ This feature is only available in DVC 2.0 ⚠️